 It will then run through everything required get a basic instance of nio up and running on your Raspberry Pi.
 The install overall will take roughly 15-20 minutes depending on your Pi.

 At the end of this script you should see the below success message notifying you that the nio instance on the Raspberry Pi is up and running.

-This script will ask for four things:
+This script will ask for three things: